 If someone tries to tamper with your iStorage drive, you can configure it to self-desturct.
 What's more, the data is encrypted by the 256-bit AES protocol, with multiple forms of protection in place to ensure the bad guys don't get in no matter how persistent.
 When you consider all that extra security, the prices won't scare you away either.

 Sure, it's still expensive, four times the price of an equivalent 2TB drive, and unlikely to be the most nimble performer.
 But, you're paying for a product that's virtually uncrackable.
 Bear in mind, though, you'll get no help from the manufacturer if things go awry and you lose your password.

 Read our full review: iStorage diskAshur 2

 How to choose the best external hard drive

 When buying the best external hard drive for your needs, you need to make sure you get a device that can safely and securely store your important files.
 Reliability is of the utmost importance here, as you do not want to buy an external hard drive that fails on you - making you lose all your important backups.

 The best external hard drives will also be quick - either because they use SSD (Solid State Drive) technology, or because they use the latest connectivity technology, such as USB-C.

 The biggest deciding factors when it comes to data transfer rates is the connection the drive uses, and whether it is a standard hard drive or a solid state drive (SSD).
-Many external hard drives utilize USB 2.0 connections.
-However, for faster speeds, you'll want USB 3.0 or ideally the newer USB Type-C connection.
+Many external hard drives utilize USB 3.0 connections.
+However, for faster speeds, you'll want USB 3.2 Gen 2x2 USB Type-C connection.
 You'll also need to ensure your PC or laptop also has a USB Type-C port.

 However, if you’re dealing with large files – such as high-resolution photos and videos – in your typical workload, you should consider buying one with a bigger storage space.
 Luckily, many external hard drives offer terabytes (TB) of storage space for not much more money.